elcapo/regresa/README.md

 ## Installation

-**Regresa** have been written using [Poetry](https://python-poetry.org), what means that the following instructions should be sufficient for you to install it.
+**Regresa** is written with [Poetry](https://python-poetry.org).
+The following instructions should be sufficient for you to start using it.

 ```bash
 git clone https://github.com/elcapo/regresa.git